lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 the last window, an All-1 empty MUST be sent to request the last SCHC ACK by the sender to complete the SCHC Fragmented packet transmission.
 When it expires the sender continue sending SCHC Fragments of the next window.

-If the sender receives an SCHC ACK, it checks the window value.
+If the sender receives a SCHC ACK, it checks the window value.
 SCHC ACKs with an unexpected window number are discarded.
 If the window number on the received encoded Bitmap is correct, the sender verifies if the receiver has received all SCHC fragments of the current window.
 When at least one SCHC Fragment has been lost, the counter Attempts is increased by one and the sender resends the missing SCHC Fragments again.
 When Attempts reaches MAX_ACK_REQUESTS, the sender sends an Abort message and releases all resources for the on-going SCHC Fragmented packet transmission.
-When the retransmission of the missing SCHC Fragments is finished, the sender starts listening for an SCHC ACK (even if an All-0 or an All-1 has not been sent during the retransmission) and initializes the Retransmission Timer.
-After sending an All-1 fragment, the sender listens for an SCHC ACK, initializes Attempts, and starts the Retransmission Timer.
+When the retransmission of the missing SCHC Fragments is finished, the sender starts listening for a SCHC ACK (even if an All-0 or an All-1 has not been sent during the retransmission) and initializes the Retransmission Timer.
+After sending an All-1 fragment, the sender listens for a SCHC ACK, initializes Attempts, and starts the Retransmission Timer.
 If the Retransmission Timer expires, Attempts is increased by one and an empty All-1 fragment is sent to request the SCHC ACK for the last window.
 If Attempts reaches MAX_ACK_REQUESTS, the sender aborts the on-going SCHC Fragmented packet transmission by transmitting the Sender-Abort fragment.